Introducing The Dream Plus! And A Short Oral History of The Dream...

 Yeah, I mean, I would describe myself a little bit differently.

-Okay, my impression about how you feel is like this.
+Okay, well, my impression of how you feel is like this.

 I mean, I think that